pek/jsno/README.md

 request, it's best to let the caller know that they might have mistyped property names in their data.
-However, sometimes, it's best to just ignore the extra properties, for example when reading persistent data that could have obsolete properties in it that are not reflected by the dataclass definition.
+However, sometimes, it's best to just ignore the extra properties, for example when reading persistent data that could have obsolete properties in it that are not reflected in the dataclass definition.

 The extra key behavior can be controlled by running the unjsonification inside the approproate _context_: